mantil-io/example-excuses/README.md

 curl -X POST $(mantil env -u)/excuses/random
 ```

 Explore `mantil logs` command.
-It will show logs from the lambda function
+It will show logs from the Lambda function
 execution.
 First form will show all logs.
 Second only REPORT lines.

 ```